bigcommerce/dev-docs/docs/api-docs/catalog/v2-v3-examples.md

 }
 ```

-Creating a product with an image in V2 follows a similar sequence; however, V2 `/images/ endpoint only accepts form data.
+Creating a product with an image in V2 follows a similar sequence; however, V2 `/images` endpoint only accepts the `multipart/form-data` media type.

-**V2 Request:**
+**V2 request:**

 `POST /v2/products/{product_id}/images`

-1. Create a product using: `POST /v2/products`
+1. Create a product using `POST /v2/products`
-2. Add an image using: `POST /v2/products/{product_id}/images`
+2. Add an image using `POST /v2/products/{product_id}/images`

-* Only accepts form data.

 ```shell
 curl -X POST \